sjmog/boiler/README.md

 A deployment-ready Rails 7 (Ruby 3.3.4) backend with React, TailwindCSS, and other goodies.

+## Getting started

+Run `bin/boil` and follow the instructions.
+You'll need a Hetzner Cloud account, a Cloudflare account, a Docker Hub account, and a GitHub account.

 ## Development

-1. Copy the .env.sample file to a new .env and set any required environment variables.
-2. `bundle install`.
-3. `bin/rails db:setup`.

-Now start the application with `bin/dev`, and stop it with `Ctrl+C` followed by `bin/stop`.
+Start the application with `bin/dev`.
+Stop it with `Ctrl+C` followed by `bin/stop`.

 > You can also run the application using `docker-compose up` to mimic production.

 ### How development works

-`bin/dev` uses `foreman` to start the application using the `Procfile.bindev`, with the following processes:
+`bin/dev` uses `foreman` to start the application using the `Procfile.dev`, with the following processes:

 - `web`: the Rails server (with debugging enabled).
 - `js`: uses `yarn` to build JavaScript files (such as [React components](./app/javascript/components)).
 Auto-rebuilds on file changes.